ROCm/hipBLAS/docs/install/Linux_Install_Guide.rst

    "``python3 rmake.py -d``", "Build the library dependencies and library in your local directory.
 The ``-d`` flag only has to be used once.
 For subsequent invocations of ``rmake.py``, it is not necessary to rebuild the dependencies."
    "``python3 rmake.py``", "Build the library in your local directory.
 It is assumed the dependencies have been built."
    "``python3 rmake.py -i``", "Build the library, then build and  install the hipBLAS package in  ``/opt/rocm/hipblas``.
 You will be prompted for sudo access.
 This installs it for all users.
 To restrict hipBLAS to your local directory, do not use the  ``-i`` flag. "
    "``python3 rmake.py -n``", "Build the library without the functionality provided by rocSOLVER.
 The rocSOLVER, rocSPARSE, and rocPRIM dependencies will not be required.
-This flag has no effect when building with a CUDA backend."
+This flag has no effect when building with a NVIDIA CUDA backend."

 Building the library, client, and all dependencies
 -------------------------------------------------------------------